maranza/toolbox/django_notes.md

 # Installation
 `sudo pip3 install Django==1.8`
-(Latest release is 1.10.1, but the mooc is in 1.8.
+(Latest release is 1.11.1, but the open classroom mooc is in 1.8.
 Remember to go check the enhancements)

 # Some theory